CARLI Digital Collections

 Abraham Lincoln impersonator at the Abraham Lincoln complex, Century of Progress International Exposition, 1933-1934.
 [Abraham Lincol grew up on a farm?
 Why is he making fun of Abraham Lincoln?]

-Century of Progress aerial photograph by the Chicago Ariel Survey Company.
+Century of Progress aerial photograph by the Chicago Aerial Survey Company.

 Model for Swift and Company's exhibit at the 1934 Century of Progress showing the water theater, "floating" stage, terraces, restaurants, and general details of the unique design.
 The major portion was to be built over the lagoon from the north side of the twenty-third street bridge, which would be dubbed the "Swift Bridge of Service."